GUIDE 2024

 Naturally, freelancing has some disadvantages as well:

-• No benefits – Freelancers don’t have paid leave, paternity/maternity leave, paid holidays.
+• No benefits – Freelancers don’t have paid leave, paternity/maternity leave, or paid holidays.

 • No training – Most companies will help you learn your craft.
 As a freelancer, you’re on your own.